-Trametes versicolor[i] is one of those species that occasionally turns up listed with other scientific names, such as Coriolus versicolor, in part because the name changed decades ago and some sources haven’t caught up yet.
+Trametes versicolor[i] is an exotic looking mushroom.
+It is one of those species that occasionally turns up listed with other scientific names, such as Coriolus versicolor, in part because the name changed decades ago and some sources haven’t caught up yet.
 Fortunately, the common name, Turkey Tail is used fairly consistently in North America, reducing the potential for confusion.
 In Great Britain, the traditional common name is “many-zoned polypore,” although “turkey tail” is making inroads there, too.
 The species is common across Europe and Asia as well.

 Turkey tail is a shelf fungus that does vaguely resemble the fanned-out tail of a turkey in miniature.
 Its distinct, contrasting colors make it one of the more attractive fungi, and the presence of its fruiting bodies can be used by naturalists to estimate how long ago a tree stump was cut.
 While turkey tail is too tough to be palatable, it isn’t toxic and can be used to make tea or broth[ii].

 The species has been used in traditional Chinese medicine (where it is known as yun zhi), and turkey tail products are popular among alternative medicine enthusiasts.
 While not all such products work as advertised, scientific research has supported the medicinal potential of the species.

 OUR #1 RATED

 30% Beta-D-Glucans, 60 Capsules, 500mg Each

 Turkey Tail Identification and Description